 To help illustrate practical theology for general audiences, I present the following metaphor.

-Practical Approach to Ministry: Storytelling
+Practical Approach to Ministry: Storytelling through Film

 With a prior career in Film and Television production, I’ve learned the power of storytelling.
 Every culture across the globe has story, a unifying aspect of our humanity that, when used for good, can teach, connect, and inspire communities for just change and personal and spiritual growth.

 From a practical theological approach, I witness ministry to be just like a film production.
 The final story is crafted through the work of producers, writers, directors, actors, lighting technicians, set designers, costume designers, art directors, prop makers, camera operators, continuity supervisors, graphic designers, musicians, editors, publicists, distributors, and the multitude of technical and assistant roles that make a production possible.
 No one person or department works alone; every aspect of a film is informed and crafted by various sources.
 Every decision is molded repeatedly as all decisions have knock-on effects on the rest of the production.
 If that is not enough, the final “product” is released to an audience that it informs and was informed by in its creation.
 The results are reflected upon, and new projects are started, informed by the experiences of all that came before.